Lene Hau: Career

-In 1991 she joined the Rowland Institute for Science at Cambridge, Massachusetts as a scientific staff member, beginning to explore the possibilities of slow light and cold atoms.
-In 1999 at the age of 40, Hau accepted a two-year appointment as a postdoctoral fellow at Harvard University.
-Her formalized training is in theoretical physics but her interest moved to experimental research in an effort to create a new form of matter known as a Bose–Einstein condensate.
+In 1991, she joined the Rowland Institute for Science at Cambridge, Massachusetts as a scientific staff member, beginning to explore the possibilities of slow light and cold atoms.
+In 1999, at the age of 40, Hau accepted a two-year appointment as a postdoctoral fellow at Harvard University.
+Her formalized training is in theoretical physics, but her interest moved to experimental research in an effort to create a new form of matter known as a Bose–Einstein condensate.
 "Hau applied to the National Science Foundation for funds to make a batch of this condensate but was rejected on the grounds that she was a theorist for whom such experiments would be too difficult to do."
-Undeterred, she gained alternative funding, and became one of the first handful of physicists to create such a condensate.
-In September 1999 she was appointed the Gordon Mckay Professor of Applied Physics and Professor of Physics at Harvard.
+Undeterred, she gained alternative funding and became one of the first handful of physicists to create such a condensate.
+In September 1999, she was appointed the Gordon Mckay Professor of Applied Physics and Professor of Physics at Harvard.
 She was also awarded tenure in 1999 and is now Mallinckrodt Professor of Physics and Applied Physics at Harvard.
-In 2001 she became the first person to stop light completely, using a Bose–Einstein condensate to achieve this.
-Since then she has produced copious research, and new experimental work, in electromagnetically induced transparency, various areas of quantum physics, photonics and contributed to the development of new quantum devices and novel nanoscale applications.
+In 2001, she became the first person to stop light completely, using a Bose–Einstein condensate to achieve this.
+Since then, she has produced extensive research and new experimental work in electromagnetically induced transparency, various areas of quantum physics, photonics, and has contributed to the development of new quantum devices and novel nanoscale applications.